Player Retention in Gaming: 9 Strategies + How to Measure It (2026)

 FAQ:

-A customer retention program in gaming is a structured approach to keeping players engaged over time.
+A player retention program in gaming is a structured approach to keeping players engaged over time.
 This includes:

 • Daily rewards and login bonuses to encourage return visits